chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/export-options-reference.md

 `Strict Compliance`            | If enabled, certain values (like HDR colors and light angles) will be truncated during export to strictly conform to the formal glTF specification.
 `Skip Near Default Values`     | If enabled, floating-point-based JSON properties that are nearly equal to their default value will not be exported and thus regarded as exactly default, reducing size of JSON data.
 `Include Generator Version`    | If enabled, version info for Unreal Engine and exporter plugin will be included as metadata in the glTF asset, which is useful when reporting issues.
+`Export Proxy Materials`       | If enabled, materials that have a proxy defined in their user data, will be exported using that proxy instead.
+Used mainly by pre-baked materials.
 `Export Unlit Materials`       | If enabled, materials with shading model unlit will be properly exported.
 Uses extension KHR_materials_unlit.
 `Export Clear Coat Materials`  | If enabled, materials with shading model clear coat will be properly exported.
 Uses extension KHR_materials_clearcoat, which is not supported by all glTF viewers.
 `Export Extra Blend Modes`     | If enabled, materials with blend modes additive, modulate, and alpha composite will be properly exported.
 Uses extension EPIC_blend_modes, which is supported by Unreal's glTF viewer.